garencheckley/podexp/README.md

   1. Initial query generation based on podcast prompt
   2. Search execution and relevance evaluation
   3. In-depth research on high-relevance stories
-- Optional toggle at podcast creation to enable/disable web search
+- Web search is always enabled for all podcasts to provide current, fact-based content
 - Automatic attribution of sources in episode content
 - Display of sources with clickable links in the episode transcript
-- Particularly useful for news, current events, and informational podcasts
+- Particularly valuable for news, current events, and informational podcasts

 ### Audio Player
 The frontend includes a custom audio player component (`frontend/src/components/AudioPlayer.tsx`) that provides: